muratk3n/thirdwave/en/tweets/2020/week26.md

 it](https://youtu.be/pq4zrOoHXeg?t=547).

 ---
-"@MaitreyaBhakal

-What stage of capitalism is it when the government says masks aren't useful just because there aren't enough of them?

-"Fauci said US government held off promoting face masks because it knew shortages were so bad that even doctors couldn't get enough""

----

 Tommy Lee Jones was in the '95 movie?
 Did that guy always look old?
 Al Gore's roommate..
 I saw a pic as student, he still looked old as fuck.